deadmanoz/boss-2025-playground/notes/0-intro.md

 Late last year I suddenly realised I was burnout and needed to take a break.
 I had spent the previous almost 5 years as an engineering manager at an ML (start-again) startup.
 Doing lots of shallow work, sacrificing my attention to support the engineers, company and customers, reaching a learning a plateau and eventually hitting the burnout wall.
 Mid-life crisis?

-Anyway, I heard about BOSS and thought that it would be a great way to get my mojo back.
+Anyway, I heard about ₿OSS and thought that it would be a great way to get my mojo back.
 Get back on and learn new tools 🦀.
 Start to repair my fractured attention.
 Go deeper down the Bitcoin rabbit hole and make something of the experience.
 LFG 🚀

 ## Why I'm writing side note